 Which discipline exam should I take?

-Do not take a discipline exam simply because it matches your field of work interests.
+Do not take a discipline exam simply because it matches your field of interests.
 Instead, you should choose the exam you feel you are the most likely to pass.
 That’s the goal!
 If you aren’t sure which will be easiest, Surgent recommends taking BAR.
 The content on this exam is most similar to your college curriculum.
 If you already work in tax and have a solid foundation, take TCP.

 Remember, if you fail, you can try a new discipline with no penalty.
 No matter what discipline you take (and pass), you can still practice in any area.